 Leanne S. Giordono, PhD, MPA

-I am a currently Visiting Faculty at the University of Oregon's School of Planning, Public Policy & Management (PPPM).
+I am currently an Assistant Professor at CalPoly-San Luis Obispo in the Department of Political Science.
 Prior to pursuing my PhD in Public Policy at Oregon State University under a National Science Foundation Graduate Research Fellowship, I spent almost fifteen years providing program evaluation and other applied research services to public-sector and non-profit clients.
 I also hold an MPA from Princeton University’s School of International and Public Affairs.
 I use she/her/hers pronouns.

 April 2022.
 Shelter from the storm: How perceived extreme event experience and government trust shape public support for climate change mitigation policy in the United States.
 Keep reading!